Tag Archives: fma

 “DEAD DRILLS AND THE FMA BLACK SWAN”

-- Is the core movement-mission subject important enough? and,
+- Is the core movement-mission subject important enough to develop? and,

 IN DEFENSE OF FMA STICK FOLLOW-UPS